telefonicaid/sigfox-iotagent/docs/deprecated.md

 -   Support to Node.js v4 and v6 in sigfox-iotagent 1.0.0 (finally removed in 1.1.0)
 -   Support to Node.js v8 in sigfox-iotagent 1.4.0 (finally removed in 1.5.0)
 -   Support to Node.js v10 in sigfox-iotagent 1.5.0 (finally removed in 1.6.0)
+-   Support to NGSI-LD v1.3 in sigfox-iotagent 1.7.0

-The use of Node.js v12 is highly recommended.
+The use of Node.js v14 is highly recommended.

 ## Using old sigfox-iotagent versions